 Technically, we stayed IN (greater Boston), but hosted Out of Town visitors for a weekend (my college friend, her hubby and two kids).
-So I got myself a wonderful excuse to plan a weekend of touring activities for our two families – all without leaving Boston and minus a travel book.
-I did my research (online), but after 20+ years in the city, I thought the book may be bit too much, even for a planning enthusiast like me.
+So I got myself a wonderful excuse to plan a two-day weekend of Boston touring activities for our two families.

 Day 1.
 MFA, Harbor Cruise, Faneuil Hall.

 Our guests arrived late Friday night after a 10-hour drive from Virginia, so we took it slightly easy Saturday morning.
 It was one of those newly cold and rainy October weekends, so we decided to stay in head to the Museum of Fine Arts.
 (A note on transportation: our 8 passenger minivan is indispensable to travel with another family, and parking in the center of Boston while not entirely easy is not totally impossible.)

 I am a big fan of the MFA.
 The permanent collection is quite decent, the space is beautiful – inside and out – and the programming is rich with classes, lectures, tours, and activities for kids and adults.
 (I myself interned in the Film Program some 20 years ago).
 The entrance fee on most days is $25 per adult, but we got everybody in on our family membership (unlimited visits and a number of guest passes – all for a yearly price of $109).
 We began to tour the Museum together at the visiting exhibit of Sargent’s Watercolors then everyone went about their ways to different galleries, countries and epochs.